Gabii3355/MD_GROMACS_analysis/speptide/README.md

 - **Volume: 31.56 nm³**

-The volume exhibited moderate fluctuations expected for an NPT simulation, but remained within a relatively narrow range.
+The volume exhibited moderate fluctuations expected for an NPT simulation but remained within a relatively narrow range.
 No progressive expansion or collapse of the simulation box was detected.